kdmayer/3D-PV-Locator/README.md

         run_registry_creator: 1

-   and execute run_pipeline.py in the root directory.
+In the interactive Docker container, we then execute the pipeline with:

+      python run_pipeline.py

+After successful completion, the resulting PV registry for your area of interest will be written to /data/pv_registry.

 ## List of available counties:

 Please choose the county you would like to run the pipeline for from the following list: